Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

 \subsection{VCAS Case Study}

 In this case study there are two commercial aircraft: an ownship aircraft equipped with an NN-controlled vertical collision avoidance system (VCAS) and an intruder aircraft.
 Each second, the avoidance system gives a vertical climb-acceleration advisory $\ad$ to the pilot of the ownship to avoid near mid-air collisions (NMACs), which occur when the aircraft are separated by less than 100 ft vertically and 500 ft horizontally.
 The avoidance system extends the classical VCAS~\cite{KDJ-MJK:19}, both by adding trust to measure uncertainty and by allowing for deviations from the advisories arising from the additional belief information.
-Regarding the intruder, unlike in the VCAS model of~\cite{KDJ-MJK:19}, we allow a non-zero constant climb-rate for the intruder.
+In contrast to the VCAS model of~\cite{KDJ-MJK:19}, we allow a non-zero constant climb rate for the intruder.
 We were able to compute optimal strategies that safely guide the ownship by avoiding the collision zone.

 \startpara{VCAS as an NS-POMDP} The input to VCAS is a tuple $(h, \dot{h}_A, t)$, where $h$ is the relative altitude of the two aircraft, $\dot{h}_A$ the climb rate of ownship, and $t$ the time until the loss of horizontal separation between the aircraft.
-VCAS is implemented via nine feed-forward NNs, each of which outputs the scores of nine possible advisories, see \tabref{tab:advisory}.
-Each advisory will provide a set of acceleration values and the ownship then either accelerates at one of these values or does not accelerate.
-Each NN of VCAS has one hidden ReLU layer with 16 neurons, and therefore the regions in its pre-image are polytopes.
+VCAS is implemented via nine feed-forward NNs, each of which outputs the scores of nine possible advisories (see \tabref{tab:advisory}).
+Each advisory provides a set of {\revise suggested} acceleration values and the ownship then either accelerates at one of these values or does not accelerate.
+Each NN of VCAS has one hidden ReLU layer with 16 neurons, and therefore the regions in its preimage are polytopes.
 If we had instead considered HorizontalCAS \cite{KDJ-MJK:19-2}, the nonlinear environment transition function twists polytopes into non-polytopes, and would destroy our finite representations.